-Is a learning management system worth the investment?
+Is a learning management system (LMS) worth the investment?
 This is a legitimate question that many organisations often ask before deciding to invest in a new LMS.
+So understanding LMS pricing is crucial before taking your first step towards a product purchase.

-Over the past 10 years, learning management systems have become more and more popular and have been implemented across virtually every industry sector, including retail, healthcare, charities, multinational businesses, and the public sector.
+Over the past 10 years, LMSs have become increasingly popular and have been implemented across virtually every industry sector, including retail, healthcare, charities, multinational businesses, and the public sector.
 Why is this the case?
-In a nutshell, it’s because learning management systems streamline employee training and can make many day-to-day business operations run much more smoothly.
+In a nutshell, it’s because LMSs streamline employee training and can make many day-to-day business operations run much more smoothly.

 Moreover, there are significant benefits to be found in these e-learning tools and their administration functions, their mobile accessibility, and, increasingly, with their social ‘engagement’ features.
 All of this makes them attractive to a wide range of organisations.

 However, it is no secret that an LMS can also represent a significant investment, especially for smaller businesses where it can seem like a sizeable chunk out of a company's budget.
 And although most company decision makers don't mind spending money on an LMS, recognising the value it can bring to their employees and to their business, they nonetheless need to be certain that they will receive a good return on their investment before making a final decision.
-This is completely understandable.
+So just how do you determine what good LMS pricing looks like?

 LMS – well worth the investment

-A learning management system really is worth the investment.
-A lot of people agree.
+An LMS really is worth the investment, and a lot of people agree.
 E-learning systems are designed both to deliver training effectively and to optimise the costs of in-company training.
 Usually, the price varies according to the number of trainees – which means that the price of an LMS per employee per month can be less than the cost of a monthly cup of coffee ☕

 Indeed, a 500-user LMS at Hubken can cost as little as £2.20 per employee per month (Totara Learn LMS with HubkenCore + estimated implementation costs ÷ maximum number of users ÷ 12).
 This represents incredibly great value for a learning tool that can cut costs, reduce time and increase productivity.